Visit the School of Diplomacy and International Relations

 School of Diplomacy Undergraduate Information Days

 In addition to Seton Hall's Open House programs, the School of Diplomacy is pleased to offer prospective undergraduate student information day events.
-Each date includes a campus tour, information session at the School of Diplomacy, refreshments and a career session led by a Diplomacy alumnus.
-RSVP to Daniel Bartley at email@example.com.
+Each date includes a campus tour, information session at the School of Diplomacy, refreshments and a career exploration session led by a Diplomacy alumnus.
+Campus tours begin at 10 a.m. and the career session closes the day by 3 p.m.
+RSVP to Robert Bost at DiplomacyUG@shu.edu, or through the event links listed below.

 These events are held both at the School of Diplomacy and on the road.
-Each session offers information about the M.A. program curriculum, including academic specializations and internships, program admission requirements and financial aid opportunities.
-The graduate certificate programs in Post-Conflict State Reconstruction, United Nations Studies and Global Health Management will also be discussed.
-RSVP to firstname.lastname@example.org.
+Each session offers information about our M.A. and M.S. curriculum, including academic specializations and internships, program admission requirements and financial aid opportunities.
+The graduate certificate programs in Post-Conflict State Reconstruction, United Nations Studies, Global Health Management and Global Studies will also be discussed.
+For questions and to RSVP contact the Office of Graduate Admissions at firstname.lastname@example.org.
+Event dates and times subject to change.

 Join us for an opportunity to meet the deans and faculty of the School of Diplomacy.
-Participate in mini-lectures by members of our faculty and learn more about the M.A. curriculum and degree specializations, internship opportunities, admissions requirements, financial aid, student community and more.
-Meet current graduate students and ask questions about our program and life at the School of Diplomacy.
+Participate in mini-lectures by members of our faculty and learn more about graduate programs and specializations, internship opportunities, admission requirements, financial aid, student community and more.
+Meet current graduate students and get their insider perspective on life at the School of Diplomacy.
 Lunch is provided and a campus tour is included.
 Seats are limited.

 Meet the School of Diplomacy Online